hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 the private transaction distributed to involved participants, and the privacy marker transaction (PMT) included on the public blockchain.
 Each of these transactions has its own nonce.
+The PMT nonce is the public nonce for the account.

 ### Private transaction nonce